To learn more about the requirements in the 2023 SEP application, please watch the recording of the 2023 SEP Application Webinar.

 The SEP online application system enables you to assign one user to oversee the entire application and assign additional users to individual questions.
 You can answer each question, attach documentation, and track your progress as you complete the application.
 The online system saves previous applications, allowing you to import answers and attachments you previously submitted.

 The SEP online application system is on the same platform as the RP3 application.
 If your utility has an RP3 account, you can access the SEP online system with your current RP3 login.
-Please note that you still have to register or reach out to Association staff to have an SEP application added to your account.
+Please note that you still have to register or reach out to APPA's SEP staff to have an SEP application added to your account.

 SEP Review Panel

 Each application submitted is reviewed by an expert panel of public power representatives.
 The representatives are from diverse backgrounds and regions with substantial industry expertise in the smart energy program disciplines.
+Click here to view the list of current SEP Review Panel members.

 Designation and Designation Period